marc-kaiser-2000/Monte_Carlo_Learning/README.md

 In the source 'configs/runconfigs' exists a JSON file for each experiment.
 Given the file 'run_config_0_debug.json' , where '0' is the experiment repretition and 'debug' the experiment name.
-Increasing the repetition and keepting the same name (run_config_1_debug.json) enables the usage of transfer learning.
+Increasing the repetition and keeping the same name (run_config_1_debug.json) enables the usage of transfer learning.

 ```json
     {